okurz/SUSE_QE_Tools_overview_2022-09/slides.md

 <small>

 * (unchanged) Additional redundancy for O3 PPC
-* (unchanged) Rest of workers needing replacement (nearly all current hardware out of maintenance)
+* (unchanged) Rest of workers needing replacement (nearly all current hardware out of maintenance) but we do not have the personell capacity
 * (unchanged) SSD storage for O3 would improve user experience

 See https://progress.opensuse.org/projects/openqav3/wiki/#openQA-infrastructure-needs-o3-osd